 Our impact since the World’s Children’s Prize Program started in 2000:

-• 45 Prize Laureates and 15 Decade Prize Laureates have been selected and honored, all of whom have inspired children all over the world.
+• So far, more than 50 Child Rights Heroes and 15 Decade Prize Laureates have been selected and honoured, all of whom have inspired children all over the world.

 • The largest number of children participating in the Global Vote in any one year has been 7.1 million.